tableau/Logshark/README.md

 # LogShark
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

-LogShark is a tool you can use to analyze and troubleshoot Tableau Server performance and activity.
-LogShark extracts data from Tableau Server and Tableau Desktop log files and builds workbooks that can help you identify and understand error conditions, performance bottlenecks, and background activity.
-LogShark works by running a set of targeted plugins that pull specific data out of the log files.
-LogShark builds a data source and provides Tableau workbooks, which you can then use to analyze the log files in Tableau.
+LogShark is a tool for analyzing and troubleshooting Tableau Server and Tableau Desktop.
+LogShark extracts data from log files and builds workbooks that can help you identify and understand error conditions, performance bottlenecks, and background activity.
+LogShark works by running a set of targeted plugins that pull specific data out of the log files, building data sources, and generating Tableau workbooks which can be used for analysis.

 LogShark can help you:
-  * Troubleshoot issue(s) that are recorded in the logs.
+  * Troubleshoot issues that are recorded in the logs.
   * Analyze system metrics from log data.
-  * Solve problems in Tableau without the fear of exposing sensitive corporate information.
+  * Solve problems in Tableau without exposing sensitive corporate information.
   * Validate Tableau Server application behavior against historical data when taking a new build or making a system change.

-LogShark version 4 is a significant rewrite, and is substantially faster than before.
-It brings back the ability to write to a PostgreSQL database server, as well as a number of other improvements.
-See [releases page](https://github.com/tableau/Logshark/releases/latest) for a full list of updates.
+See the [releases page](https://github.com/tableau/Logshark/releases/latest) for a full list of updates.

 ![Sample Apache Workbook Screenshot](/assets/screenshot.png)